It’s a moment in everyone’s professional career which calls for a celebration.

 Inbox Zero won’t just be an elusive dream if you follow these simple Gmail organization tips.

 But just like any shortcuts, you need to find a system that works for you.
 If one of these methods makes it harder for you to find archived messages or keep track of important conversations, then try something else.
-Once you find the procedures that make sense for your daily routine, you’ll be
+Once you find the procedures that make sense for your daily routine, your inbox will be a well-oiled machine.

 Increase Your Gmail Productivity

 Most people understand how to use the basics of their Gmail inbox, but what about the nitty-gritty tips and tricks that could make your life easier, your work more efficient, and your interactions more successful?
-The BombBomb Chrome extension and the Inbox by BombBomb app together can help you stay organized in your Gmail inbox and provide you with lesser-known functions that will simplify your workflow, giving you more time to get on about your business.
+We’ve pulled together eleven tricks that exist both within Gmail, and through external Google Chrome Extensions, that will show you how to use Gmail better.
+These tricks will allow you to enhance your inbox, save time, and scale your business.
+Click on the photo below to learn how to use Gmail.